 The auditor reviewed the OMI manual for sections relating to paragraph 53, interviewed OMI personnel, and reviewed OMI case files for any indication of incompleted or "withdrawn or settled" OMI cases.
-Section 2-1 of OMI's new manual charges OMI with jurisdiction to "investigate all personnel of any
+Section 2-1 of OMI's new manual charges OMI with jurisdiction to "investigate all personnel of any department of the city of Pittsburgh..." and specifically notes the departments over which OMI has investigative authority, including the PBP.
+A review of all 31 of the completed OMI investigations for this quarter reveals no evidence to indicate that the city does not remain in compliance with this task.
+Eight cases were found in this quarter in which the complainants either officially notified OMI of their desire to withdraw his complaint, or in which the complainant refused to cooperate further with the Office.
+These complaints nonetheless, were investigated to completion by the office.

-Status: Primary: In Compliance

-Secondary: In Compliance

-Operational: In Compliance
+Status: Primary: In Compliance Secondary: In Compliance Operational: In Compliance